Trust-Governed Health Plans for Government Contractors

 The System You Already Have

-Every SCA or prevailing wage contractor operates within a familiar framework.
+Every Service Contract Act, Davis-Bacon, or prevailing wage contractor already operates within a familiar workforce benefits structure.

 A broker places insurance and negotiates renewals.

-It does not govern the structural risk embedded inside it.
+It does not govern the structural risk embedded within it.

 Responsibility does not sit with vendors.